-- a) the Committee shall meet at the request of the external auditors, Chair of the Board or any member of the Committee, at least once every quarter and as many additional times as circumstances may require; - b) notices of meetings shall be sent to all Committee members, to the Chair of the Board, to all other Directors, to the CEO and to the CFO; - c) a majority of Members, whether present in person, by teleconference or by videoconference shall constitute a quorum.
-Any decision or determination of the Committee reduced to writing and signed by all of the Members shall be fully as effective as if it had been made at a meeting duly called and held; - d) in the absence of the Chair, the Members may choose another Member to be chair of the meeting; - e) the Corporate Secretary, or such other person as may be appointed by the Chair, will act as secretary of the Committee and keep minutes of Committee meetings; - f) the minutes of the Committee will be in writing and, upon approval by the Committee, duly entered into the books of the Company and circulated or otherwise made available to all members of the Board; and - g) the Committee will invite other members of the Board, members of management or others to attend meetings and provide pertinent information, as necessary.
+- a) the Committee shall meet at the request of the external auditors, Chair of the Board or any member of the Committee at least once every quarter and as many additional times as circumstances may require; - b) notices of meetings shall be sent to all Committee members, to the Chair of the Board, to all other Directors and to the CEO and CFO; - c) a majority of members of the Committee, whether present in person or virtually, shall constitute a quorum.
+Any decision or determination of the Committee reduced to writing and signed by all of the Members shall be fully as effective as if it had been made at a meeting duly called and held; - d) in the absence of the Chair, the members of the Committee may choose another Committee member to be chair of the meeting; - e) the Corporate Secretary, or such other person as may be appointed by the Chair, will act as secretary of the Committee and keep minutes of Committee meetings; - f) the minutes of the Committee will be in writing and, upon approval by the Committee, duly entered into the books of the Company and circulated or otherwise made available to all members of the Board; and - g) the Committee will invite other members of the Board, members of management or others to attend meetings and provide pertinent information, as necessary.